MOSH-Insa-Toulouse/ISS-2023-Gas-Sensor-AJB-RM/README.md

 - filter 2: 1.6Hz - this filter should get rid off the 50Hz noise
 - filter 3: 1.6kHz - this filter should adapt the signal to the arduino's ADC

+This circuit was simulated on LTSpice to test the properties of the different filters and of the transimpedance amplifier per se.
+You can find all the related work in [this directory](./ltspice-stuff)

 The transimpedance amplifier is featured in the following image.

 <img src="./Image/trans-ampliop.png" alt="Transimpedance amplifier schematic" width="400"/> *Our transimpedance amplifier stage*